 Who I am will progressively elaborate over time in my writing.
 However the short of it is I spent just over 33 years in the Army, 23 of those on active duty and 19 of those as a commissioned officer.

-I retired as a Major, in historical times that might have been respectable, nowadays others might wonder why.
+I retired as a Major in 2018, in historical times that might have been respectable, nowadays others might wonder why.
 I choose to retire, was not passed over and not sent away - it was time to go.
-Being prior enlisted gave me that fine option.
+Being prior-enlisted gave me that fine option.
+(Donald Vandergriff, one of my early heroes, and a fellow that I think of as a visionary also retired as a major - he was smarter and more correct than every general officer I ever worked with - so I am in good company.)

 I loved the Army, loved most of the work I did.
-I was not the best officer to have ever served, I viewed the profession differently than some, had a smart mouth and sometimes marched to my own drum - I did make a couple of enemies - but I can honestly say that in the times I did what God created me to do I did it well.
+I was not the best officer to have ever served, I viewed the profession differently than some, had a smart mouth and sometimes marched to my own drum, never played politics, never sucked up to anyone, never sold my soul to the system - I did make a couple of enemies - but I can honestly say that in the times I did what God created me to do I did it well.

-I am a Christian, the father of two kids one in college and one graduated, a good husband to my wife and nice to her dog.
+I am a Christian, the father of two kids one in college and one who graduated, a good husband to my wife and nice to her dog.
 I also love my buddy Cooper Dog.